 - Lost income relating to empty units in a complex

-- Any breaches by the landlord
+- Any breaches or negligence by the landlord or managing agents employed by them

 How are service charges in a commercial property lease calculated?